 Gibsons Public Market

-What: While not a farmers’ market per se, the Gibsons Public Market is a year-round mainstay of the community, home to vendors selling fish, zero-waste groceries (think bulk items and organic produce), cheese, meats and more.
-In the market’s upstairs, you’ll find the Nicholas Sonntag Marine Education Centre (great for families) and Emmelle’s Bistro, where you can grab a bite to eat in the sunny atrium.
+The Gibsons Public Market is a year-round mainstay of the community, home to vendors selling fish, zero-waste groceries (think bulk items and organic produce), cheese, meats, and more.
+On the market’s upper floor, you’ll also find the Nicholas Sonntag Marine Education Centre (great for families), and Emmelle’s Bistro, where you can grab a bite to eat in the sunny atrium.

 Location: 473 Gower Point Rd, Gibsons

-Amenities: Parking on-site, in addition to street parking nearby; family-friendly; outdoor seating available; events and live music on occasion; a number of food vendors available; market cash and some credit cards accepted.
+Amenities: Parking on-site, in addition to street parking nearby; family-friendly; outdoor seating available; events and live music on occasion; food available.